Internal Communications Specialist Matt Scott On Today’s IC Challenges

-These are just some of the questions we will be asking leading Internal Communicators in Newsweaver’s Life In IC blog series.
+These are just some of the questions we will be asking leading Internal Communicators in Poppulo’s IC Matters blog series.

 First up is Matt Scott who works as a Digital Channels Specialist for Centrica, owners of British Gas and Bord Gáis Energy.

-Q. What was the career path that led you to working in internal communications?
+Q. What was the career path that led you to work in internal communications?

 My degree is in journalism so I’ve always envisaged a career that entailed communicating a message, be it online, in a newspaper or in an internal email.
 I started working in London and found myself going down a marketing path, picking up a variety of digital skills along the way.
 I then moved to British Gas into another marketing role before I was able to secure my current role in the digital services team which sits within IC.